Unruh effect: Other implications

 The Unruh effect would also cause the decay rate of accelerating particles to differ from inertial particles.
 Stable particles like the electron could have nonzero transition rates to higher mass states when accelerating at a high enough rate.

 Unruh radiation

 Although Unruh's prediction that an accelerating detector would see a thermal bath is not controversial, the interpretation of the transitions in the detector in the non-accelerating frame is.

 It is widely, although not universally, believed that each transition in the detector is accompanied by the emission of a particle, and that this particle will propagate to infinity and be seen as Unruh radiation.

-The existence of Unruh radiation is not universally accepted.
 Smolyaninov claims that it has already been observed, while O'Connell and Ford claim that it is not emitted at all.
 While these skeptics accept that an accelerating object thermalizes at the Unruh temperature, they do not believe that this leads to the emission of photons, arguing that the emission and absorption rates of the accelerating particle are balanced.